 WHAT OUR FAMILY THOUGHT OF ENCHANT CHRISTMAS

-For our family, I received 2 adult tickets as compensation for being an Enchant Ambassador this year.
+For our family, I received 2 adult tickets as compensation for being an Enchant Ambassador last year.
 However, I still had to pay for my oldest son and for parking.

 I’m glad our whole family was able to to because I really think Enchant Christmas is geared for young children.
 Our boys has a sense of wonder and awe the whole time they were in the Light Maze!